jekyll/minima/_posts/unpublished-what-is-ESD.md

 ESD and business degrees provide us methods to help us to make better quantitative decisions.
 In a business, the decisions can also be classified as quantitative and qualitative.
 Qualitative decisions are usually more important as it concerns the entire strategy of the company and decide which problem do we even solve.
 When the problem direction is define, the quantitative decisions come in - some of these decisions include location, price and performance.

 The quantitative decisions need to be backed with data and assumptions, which is what is being done in ESD.
-These are how the ESD concepts can help in solving business problems

-- Explanation.
-Given a phenomenon, we want to understand what For example, we observe that people report long wait time for buses.
-We want to understand the reasons behind the long wait for buses.
-- Prediction.
-Given past data and current information, what is the prediction of a certain value?
-In the same example, if we increase the bus frequency, how much the wait time would decrease?
-- Prescription.
-Given the past data and current information, what actions do we recommend for the decision-maker?
-Again in the same example, we can suggest the optimal bus frequency for bus operator, considering both the satisfaction of the rider and the increased operating cost.
-- Policy.
-Given the motivations and characteristics of each decision-maker, how can we advise the policy-maker to set up the system to achieve desirable outcomes?
-In the example, the policy-maker might be responsible for the regulation of bus fares, and they may be able to encourage more off-peak travel with incentives for the bus operator.

 To achieve any of these, we usually need to identify the following elements in our solution